Why do we need to accelerate road transport change?

 In a previous life, I was a kart racing driver and a big Formula 1 fan.
 Fast and furious was one of my favourite films.
 But things change.
 Now, I mostly travel by bicycle and the only motorsport I watch is Formula E.

 Since I started P27, I have been advocating for a more sustainable way to run businesses and live.
 Over ten years ago, it was not exactly fashionable.
 Now, sustainability and ESG factors are common words in business and political conversations everywhere.
 I welcome this and plan to help decarbonise road transport – fast and furious.

-P27 has just joined a GFI-led coalition that aims to unlock the financial barriers to the decarbonisation of road transport and enabling infrastructure, initially in the UK, to support the transition to a zero-carbon and climate-resilient economy.
+P27 has just joined a GFI-led coalition that aims to unlock the financial barriers to the decarbonisation of road transport and enabling infrastructure to support the transition to a zero-carbon and climate-resilient economy.
 We are proud to be part of it.